reusin/kubernetes-tutorial/Injecting files using Volumes.md

 <b>Note</b>: Persistent Volumes with <code>hostPath</code> shouldn't be used for production as it only works for a single node cluster, however a <code>local</code> Persistent Volume can be used together with the <code>nodeAffinity</code> option.

+More about types of Persistent Volumes can be found <a href="https://kubernetes.io/docs/concepts/storage/persistent-volumes/#types-of-persistent-volumes">here</a>

 ```
 apiVersion: v1
 kind: PersistentVolume